Gravitational edge mode powers galaxy flat rotation curves

 \section{Conclusions}

 The challenge of long dynamical range has long hindered the precise modelling of matter distribution in the universe.
 In this paper, we have made several key contributions that resolve this bottleneck while forging a novel connection between gravitational edge modes and dark matter phenomenology.

-First, we identified a fundamental feature of general relativity: geodesics, which define the flow of matter on a spacetime, can cease to be geodesics at a finite time or spatial extent.
-The breakdown is usually preceded by a matter horizon.
+First, we identified a fundamental feature of general relativity: geodesics defining the flow of matter on spacetime can cease to be geodesics at finite time or spatial extent, with breakdown preceded by a matter horizon.
 This provides a physically well-defined criterion for separating scales in cosmological structure formation.

-By identifying the matter horizons, we described how the full spacetime can be partitioned into a hierarchy of domains or sub-regions related by discrete transformations at the shared boundary.
-Crucially, glueing the sub-regions at the shared boundary via manifold surgery anchored on the variational principle leads to a geometric backreaction effect on particle trajectories that is absent in the standard point-particle treatment.
+Second, by systematically identifying matter horizons, we described how the full spacetime can be partitioned into a hierarchy of domains or sub-regions related by discrete transformations at shared boundaries.
+Glueing these sub-regions via manifold surgery anchored on the variational principle yields a geometric backreaction effect on particle trajectories that is absent in the standard point-particle treatment.

 Third, we established that this covariant backreaction effect corresponds precisely to what is known in quantum gravity as gravitational edge modes; Goldstone modes resulting from the breaking of the diffeomorphism group down to the isometry group at finite boundaries.
 These edge modes contribute physical degrees of freedom that encode additional gravitational energy not captured by the local bulk stress-energy tensor of standard matter.

 Fourth, we derived the effective energy-momentum tensor incorporating these edge mode contributions, showing that they enter as additional density, pressure, and viscosity terms.
 The conservation equations were obtained, revealing how edge modes modify the dynamics of gravitational collapse.

 Fifth, we applied this framework to galaxy rotation curves, demonstrating that gravitational edge modes naturally produce the observed flattening in galactic outskirts.
 We derived analytic expressions for the rotation velocity (equation \eqref{eq:backreactionAccen}) and showed that the effective Newtonian force displays MOND-like features (equation \eqref{eq:MOND}) in the deep-MOND regime, all without invoking dark matter particles.